Petewg/MgM/comp/harbour/readme.md

    Built on: Mar 29 2018

   **Self-extracting archive.**
-     Just run it to unzip.
+     Just run harbour.exe to unzip and create the folder structure.